 The weekly listing will keep you in touch and right on date with what is going on in the emerging London art scene.
 Art Licks seeks out the best up-and-coming artist run spaces, artist collectives, curatorial groups, exhibitions, performances and non-profit galleries and organisations.

-The AL Weekend is funded by Arts Council England, the Stanley Thomas Johnson Foundation, Outset, Chelsea Arts Club Trust, Southwark Council and the AL Weekend 2013 Patrons.
+The Art Licks Weekend has been funded by: Arts Council England, Cockayne Grants for the Arts, The London Community Foundation, Jerwood Charitable Foundation, the Stanley Thomas Johnson Foundation, Outset, Chelsea Arts Club Trust, Southwark Council and the Art Licks Weekend Patrons; and sponsored by Cass Art.

-Art Licks runs fortnightly paid tours in Hackney, Hackney Wick, Bermondsey and Peckham.
-Taking up to 20 people, these tours highlight and promote the younger generation of London artists, curators and spaces, actively taking audiences to visit and meet them.
+Art Licks runs regular paid walking tours in Hackney, Bermondsey and Peckham.
+Taking up to 15 people, these tours highlight and promote the younger generation of London artists, curators and spaces, actively taking audiences to visit and meet them.

 SPOTLIGHT ON ART LICKS BY RECREATIVE